Building a binary tree problem¶

 Given the pre-order traversal preorder

-and in-order traversal inorder
+sequence and the in-order traversal inorder

-Determining if it is a divide and conquer problem¶
+Determining if it is a divide-and-conquer problem¶

 and inorder

-can be divided into three parts.
+sequences can be divided into three parts:

 - Pre-order traversal: